 Volunteering is an option that many pursue.
 In addition to being a great use of time, volunteering also allows you to mingle with like-minded individuals.
 Best of all, you don’t have to be skilled in a certain area to donate your time.
 When you opt to volunteer, all you have to do is show up, be present, and put in the necessary work.
 Sarah Nathan, a member of the fundraising school at Lilly Family School of Philanthropy, urges individuals to consider nonprofit organizations.
 According to Nathan, this is “one of the best things you can do” for a non-business entity.

 Donate Unused Items

 Before the holidays come to a close, go through your belongings.
 You’d be surprised how many items you no longer have use for.
-While these materials possessions may no longer serve you, they could have a significant impact on a family in need.
+While these material possessions may no longer serve you, they could have a significant impact on a family in need.
 After all, one man’s trash is another man’s treasure.
 Once you’ve collected your household goods, bring them to a local organization.
 From there, they’ll be distributed to thrift stores and nonprofits that individuals frequent.